LAPSyLAB/MiMo_Student_Release/README.md

 # MiMo_Student_Release
 MiMo CPU model release for students at Computer Organization course

+## Student release in 2025/26

+### Models description :

+- model is the same as for 2023/24/25 (v05a)

+### Changes :
+    + new student contributions added

+### Important:
+There is quite common error when MiMo model is opened by various versions of Logisim Evolution environment.
+Therefore, if model appears as not working, please check all connections first.
+Most common place for error is output D from RAM that is interrupted and not connected to Data Bus.
+Maybe some other errors might appear, but as a future engineer you have tools to check, discover and solve problems.
+If you need help, don't hesitate to contact us.

 ## Student release in 2024/25

 ### Models description :